-This is not a sponsored post and nobody paid me to review anything- I purchased with my own money and am reviewing here because HOLY CARP THIS STUFF IS AMAZING.
+*This is not a sponsored post.
+I was not paid or given a product for review purposes.
+In fact, I purchased with my own money and am reviewing here because HOLY CARP THIS STUFF IS AMAZING.

-Katy from Plays Well with Coffee is a blogger I met originally through a Chaotic Goddess Swap (I think it was the Local Flavor swap?).
-It turned out we have a ton in common, despite pretty different lives in very different areas.
+Katy from Plays Well with Coffee is a blogger I met originally through a Chaotic Goddess Swap.
+(I think it was the Local Flavor swap?).
+Turned out, we have a ton in common, despite pretty different lives in very different areas.

 I enjoy supporting my blog friends who also have small businesses, so when Katy mentioned that she’s a LipSense distributor (and avid user of it), I didn’t hesitate to try it.
 I lick and chew on my lips a lot, so usually my lip color is gone before lunch (or I have that nasty-looking ring of lip color on the edges only).
 I’m also a fan of soft, non-chapped lips.
 I also want to wear more full-face makeup (including lippy).